Sampling random graph homomorphisms and applications to network data analysis

-We propose two complementary Markov Chain Monte Carlo algorithms for motif sampling, and propose a novel framework for network data analysis based on motif sampling.
-Roughly speaking, we will take time averages along the MCMC trajectory of motif sampling to compute various real-, function-, matrix-, and network-valued observables.
-These network observables are stable in the sense that a small change in the network results in a small change in their values.
-Our new network observables are not vanishingly small for sparse networks, and are able to capture multi-scale features.
+For instance, the well-known \emph{average clustering coefficient} network observable can be realized in the form above (see Example \ref{ex:avg_clustering_coeff}), which we generalize to \textit{conditional homomorphism densities} (see Section \ref{section:observables_def}).
+By taking the expectation of some function of the random homomorphism $\x$, we can also define not only real-valued network observables, but also function- (see Figure \ref{fig:intro_sim}), matrix- (see Figure \ref{fig:intro_sim_MACC}), and even network-valued observables.
+These observables can all be efficiently (and provably) computed by taking suitable time averages along the MCMC trajectory of \commHL{the MCMC motif sampling procedure} (see Theorems \ref{thm:McDiarmids} and \ref{thm:vector_concentration}). } Furthermore, we establish that these network observables are stable in the sense that a small change in the network results in a small change in their values (see Section \ref{section:stability_inequalities}).
+Our new network observables are not vanishingly small for sparse networks and are able to capture multi-scale features.
 Moreover, they can directly be applied to comparing networks with different sizes without node labels (e.g., comparing two social networks with anonymous users or brain networks of two species) with low computational cost.

 To demonstrate our new sampling technique and Network Data analysis framework, we apply our framework for network clustering and classification problems using the Facebook100 dataset and Word Adjacency Networks of a set of classic novels.
-Our new matrix-valued network observable compresses a given network of arbitrary size without node label into a fixed size matrix, which reveals local clustering structure of the network in any desired scale (see Figure \ref{fig:intro_sim_MACC}).
-We use these low-dimensional representations to perform a hierarchical clustering of the 100 network data.
-On the other hand, we analyze hierarchical structure of weighted networks representing a text data using our function-valued observable.
-The obtained observables indicate similar hierarchical structure among different texts by the same author that are distinctive between different authors.
+Our new matrix-valued network observable compresses a given network of arbitrary size without node label into a fixed size matrix, which reveals local clustering structures of the network in any desired scale (see Figure \ref{fig:intro_sim_MACC}).
+We use these low-dimensional representations to perform \commHL{subgraph classification} and hierarchical clustering of the 100 network data. \commHL{For the former supervised task, our proposed method shows significantly better performance than the baseline methods.} On the other hand, we analyze the hierarchical structure of weighted networks representing text data using our function-valued observable.
+The obtained observables indicate similar hierarchical structures among different texts by the same author that are distinctive between different authors.

-\section{Background and related work}
+\subsection{Background and related work}